 We love having you in our Community.

-Once your profile is approved, your profile will be added to our mailing list so that hiring Companies can review your profile and invite you to compete for gigs.
+Once your profile is approved, your profile will be added to our marketplace so that hiring Companies can review your profile and invite you to compete for gigs.
 The more "in-demand" your profile is -- in other words, the more Companies want the skills, mindset, and potential performance you bring to the table -- the more invitations you'll get.
 REMEMBER: Your future clients decide whether they want to invite you to compete for a gig or not.

 To record your profile video, you will be redirected to a platform called MyInterview, where you will fill in some basic contact information and start recording your video.
 Read the questions before you begin to record; you’ll have 60 seconds to answer each question and two opportunities to re-take your answers.

 Our partner Companies are looking for TOP-PERFORMANCE Freelancerss to join their teams.
 Make sure to read these recommendations before recording your video presentation.

 - Read the questions carefully and make sure you understand them.
 Most of our openings are for roles in the SaaS industry; you’ll find tons of abbreviations in the questions that make reference to Sales and software “language” you must be familiar with these terminologies, but in case you are not, don't panic!
 Do your research and make sure to fully understand the question before answering.